MarineRobuchon/invacost_consparadox/README.md

-The purpose of this github repository is to document the data used, the analyses carried out and the figures and tables produced with RStudio for the paper “Assessing conservation paradoxes and challenges in invasive alien species of economic concern”.
+The purpose of this github repository is to document the data used, the analyses carried out and the figures and tables produced with RStudio for the paper “Assessing conservation paradoxes and challenges in invasive alien species with economic costs”.
 The repository contains 3 folders (data, scripts, outputs), which content is described below.

 ## 1.1. data